 ERIC, an online digital library of education research and information, is an excellent resource for academic articles.

-NICHCY has a large database of articles and information on a wide range of disability-related topics, which you can browse and search.
+Center for Parent Information and Resources has a large database of articles and information on a wide range of disability-related topics, which you can browse and search.

 The Best Evidence Encyclopedia (BEE) is a website devoted to providing free reviews of research-proven educational programs for students in grades K-12.